General Conference & Research Symposium

 - We select sessions through a rigorous review process that takes several months to complete.
 We will post a preliminary program in mid- to late July.

-- In the meantime, please refer to the 2025 schedule of sessions to get a general sense for the NAAEE conference and research symposium programs.
+- In the meantime, the 2025 schedule of sessions provides a general sense of the NAAEE Conference and Research Symposium programs.
+Request a copy by emailing conference@naaee.org.

 Can I attend or present virtually?